EdgeApp/edge-server-tools/README.md

 CouchDB utilities:

-- [`forEachDocument`](./docs/for-each-document.md) - Iterates over the documents in a Couch database.
+- `bulkGet` - Nano forgot to implement this method for some reason.
 - `makeRollingDatabase` - Treats a collection of databases as a single large database, organized by date range.
-- `bulkGet` - Nano forgot to implement this method for some reason.
+- [`viewToStream`](./docs/view-to-stream.md) - Iterates over the documents in a database, partition, or view.

 CouchDB setup tools: